cncf/velocity/docs/linuxfoundation_chart_creation.md

 - Create reports pod: `helm install devstats-test-reports ./devstats-helm --set skipSecrets=1,skipPVs=1,skipBackupsPV=1,skipVacuum=1,skipBackups=1,skipBootstrap=1,skipProvisions=1,skipCrons=1,skipAffiliations=1,skipGrafanas=1,skipServices=1,skipPostgres=1,skipIngress=1,skipStatic=1,skipAPI=1,skipNamespaces=1,reportsPod=1,projectsOverride='+cncf\,+opencontainers\,+zephyr\,+linux\,+rkt\,+sam\,+azf\,+riff\,+fn\,+openwhisk\,+openfaas\,+cii\,+prestodb\,+godotengine\,+opentracing'`
 - Shell into reports pod: `../devstats-k8s-lf/util/pod_shell.sh devstats-reports` and run: `./velocity/linux_commits.sh 2025-01-01 2026-01-01` that will give values for number of pushes and commits.
 This is not needed but recommended.
 Otherwise put `0,0` for commits and pushes.
 Changesets are used to calculate output commits.
 - Delete reporting pod: `helm delete devstats-test-reports`.
-- NOTE: looks like `lkml.org` is no longer usable for this purpose, it always return an empty page with just the month/day name and no messages in it.
-Edit: seems like it is working again - so just try.
 - Run `./lkml_analysis.rb 2025-01-01 2026-01-01` from `cncf/velocity` to get number of LKML emails (all) and new threads.
 This takes hours to complete.

 Run this from the velocity project's root folder again: